Feugmo/feugmo.github.io/_pages/positions.md

 nav: true
 nav_order: 6
 ---
 ***

+At the Chem AI Lab, we know diversity enables excellence in research and innovation.
+We are committed to a diverse and representative workforce, an open and inclusive work environment, and contributing to a more inclusive  innovation system.
+We welcomes all qualified applicants and encourages candidates to self-declare as members of the following designated employment equity groups: women, visible minorities, aboriginal peoples and persons with disabilities

+***
 # Current fully funded offerings

 ## 1-2 MSc  starting in Sep 2023 and onwards:

-1 or 2 fully funded MSc / PhD positions in  Computational Chemistry/Materials science and  Machine Learning  in my group
+1 or 2 fully funded MSc  in  Computational Chemistry/Materials science and  Machine Learning  in my group

 - **Projet 1:** Accelerating the design of High Entropy Alloys using Machine Learning